Food and Beverage Services - Quick Guide

-Lift the service platter up and take away after serving.
+Tilt the service bowl a little to bring east in serving and take it away after serving.

 When same wine is offered in consecutive courses, serve it in the same wine glass.
-Else replace soiled glass with the fresh one.
+If wine is changed then replace the glass with fresh one.

-Always follow the right way of pouring aerated drinks or fuzzy drinks by tilting the glass and the bottles so that the drink head and aroma remains held.
+Always tilt the glass while pouring drinks or fuzzy drinks so that its head and aroma is held.

 Do not bend over served plates while serving other plates across the table.
-Move as nearest as possible to the plate.
+Move as near as possible to the plate in which you serve.

-It is important to clear the table between two dining sessions by the following this procedure −
+It is important to clear the table between two dining sessions by following procedure −

-While clearing, remove used and unused pieces of flatware and chinaware except table linen and center piece.
-Let the dessert flatware remain if it is first clearing.
+While clearing, first remove all the pieces of flatware and chinaware except table linen and center piece.
+Let the dessert flatware remain in case of first clearing.

-While clearing, pickup one plate and place on the tray at a time.
-If it is a formal dining, slide a fresh plate in place of the removed plate so that the table cover of the guest is never empty.
+While clearing, pickup one plate at a time and place on the tray carefully.
+In case of formal dining, replace the removed plate by a fresh one so that table cover of the guest is never empty.

-Do not overload the tray with pile of used plates.
-Make extra rounds to the table if needed.
+Do not overload the tray with pile of used plates; make extra rounds to the table if required.

-Some F&B Services businesses prefer to bring bills (checks) to the guests’ tables and get them settled.
-While presenting and settling the bill, follow the given steps
+Some F&B Services businesses prefer to bring bills (or checks) to the guests’ tables and get them settled.
+While presenting and settling the bill, follow the given steps −

-Ask politely, “Should I bring you the bill, Sir?”
+Ask politely, “Should I bring you the bill, Sir/Madam?”

-Once the guest confirms, ask for the mode of payment.
+Once the guest confirms, ask how he/she would like to pay.
 It should be either credit card, debit card, or cash.

 Go to the payment counter to prepare the bill.

-Cashier prepares the bill according to the table number told by the waiter.
+Cashier prepares the bill according to the table number told by waiter.

-Present the bill in a small closed folder to the guest from left side.
+Present the bill in a small closed folder to the guest from his/her left side.

-Stand beside the guest patiently till the guest examines the bill.
+Stand beside the guest till the guest examines the bill.

 If the guest pays by cash, take it and deposit the amount at the payment counter.
 If the guest wishes to pay by card, take the guest’s signature on the bill, and take the card and bill to the payment counter.
-If the establishment has facility of mobile payment service, take the device to the customer.
+If the establishment has facility of mobile card-payment service, take the transaction device to the guest table.

 The cashier returns the balance amount if paid by cash.
-If the payment is by card, the cashier checks the expiry date on the card and accepts the payment.
+If the payment is by card, he ensures the card’s expiry date and accepts the payment.

-Bring back any change or card, and the copy of printed bill to the guest.
+Bring back the copy of printed bill and any change or the card to the guest.

-If the guest insists to take the tip, mention thankfulness with smile.
+If the guest insists to take the tip, mention your thankfulness with smile.

-When the guest stands up to leave, pull the chair backwards to help him get out of the chair gracefully.
+When the guest stands up to leave the table, pull the chair backwards by informing him/her to help to get out of the chair gracefully.

-Thank the guest for the visit and invite to visit again.
+Thank the guest for his/her visit and invite him/her to visit again.